oceanByte/chainlink-education/src/frontend/src/pages/Courses/vrfIntroduction/module.md

-# VRF V2 Introduction
+# VRF Introduction

-A short description here.
-WIP.
+An introduction to randomness on the Blockchain and Chainlink VRF